 Azure Logic Apps provide business-to-business (B2B) integration features via its Enterprise Integration Pack that allows users to set up trading partners and exchange messages electronically (EDI).
 B2B exchanges use industry-standard protocols, such as AS2, EDIFACT, and X12, and Logic Apps provide message validation and transformation capabilities for XML and JSON messages.

-In part II, I’ll share and write about the two available migration paths in this case i.e. Lift & Shift vs. Hybrid Integration.
+In part II, I’ve shared the two available migration paths i.e. Lift & Shift vs. Hybrid Integration.
 Part III will cover key things you need to take care of while migrating to Azure iPaaS.